Eselbeus/musi/README.md

 Welcome to Musi!
 A very basic gem for calculating intervals in music theory.
 Pass a note as a string such as "C" or "Ab" to a method and receive a new note in the form of a string.

+You may sharp or flat a note or raise by perfect 4th and 5th intervals.
+Minor/Major intervals not yet supported.

 ## Installation